Altinn/altinn-studio-docs/content/notifications/send-notifications/developer-guides/send-sms-notifications/_index.en.md

 #### recipients
 Type: _List of [RecipientExt](https://github.com/Altinn/altinn-notifications/blob/main/src/Altinn.Notifications/Models/RecipientExt.cs)_

-A list containing one or more recipient objects, each representing a recipient with a mobile number.
+A list containing one or more recipient objects, each recipient containing either a mobile number, a national identity number or an organisation number.

 ### Optional order request properties
 #### __senderNumber__